 Soldiers with flame throwers, grenadiers, shield carriers, and more.
 Some even have chemical launchers that can freeze you in place.
 The Wild Outcast group has literal kamikaze grunts that run at you with exploding vests.

 A slick and detailed combat system holds it all together.
 The enemies are very reactionary, and I can’t stress enough how important that is in a game with potential bullet sponges.
 They flinch and fall down when shot.
 You can break armor pieces off of the tough enemies to dig at the health bar beneath, so focus firing is a viable strategy.
 Shooting the grenade bags they carry, or even the grenades in mid-air once thrown will cause them to explode.

 You can detonate the tanks of flamers and chemical launchers and the ammo bags of heavy gunners.
 Kill an engineer and his turret turns wild and attacks his own team.
 The battlefields are littered with explosives, gas cans, and other objects that can be targeted.
 Everything about it just feels incredibly polished and fun.

 You of course level up and acquire various loot, most of which carry a variety of stat bonuses.
 Higher-level gear even carries special talents that can drastically affect your play styles.
 The guns are moddable with a variety of attachments and you can even mod all your different armor pieces and skills.
 The whole system is super flexible and a lot of fun.

-It does run into an issue in the early game where your constantly picking up loot better than what you have, thus giving you little reason to put much time or thought into your load outs.
+It does run into an issue in the early game where you’re constantly picking up better loot than what you already have, thus giving you little reason to put much time or thought into your load-outs.
 It does even out nicely later.

 Player Vs Player combat returns in three forms; dark zones, conflicts, and occupied dark zones.
 The two former feature normalized stats, meaning that players of any level can jump in and fight on even ground, the latter which is not available until the end game, removes that restriction.
 You have the option of either.